Strongly continuous and locally equi-continuous semigroups on locally convex spaces: Generation results

-hence, $n \mapsto T_n(s)x$ is a $\tau$-Cauchy sequence uniformly for $s \leq t$.
 Define the point-wise limit of this sequence by $T(s)x := \lim_n T_n(s)x$.
-This directly yields that the family $\{T(s)\}_{s \leq t}$ is equi-continuous, because it is contained in the closure of an equi-continuous set of operators by Lemma \ref{lemma:approximating_semigroups_are_equicontinuous} and Proposition 32.4 in Treves\cite{Tr67}.
-Consequentially, this shows that $\{T(t)\}_{t \geq 0}$ is a locally equi-continuous set of operators of type $(1,0)$.
+This directly yields that the family $\{T(s)\}_{s \leq t}$ is equi-continuous, because it is contained in the closure of an equi-continuous set of operators, Proposition 32.4 in Treves\cite{Tr67}.
+Consequently, this shows that $\{T(t)\}_{t \geq 0}$ is a locally equi-continuous set of operators of type $(1,0)$.

-The fact that $\{T(t)\}_{t \geq 0}$ is a semigroup follows from the fact that it is the point-wise limit of the semigroups $\{T_n(t)\}_{t \geq 0}$.
-We show that it is strongly continuous by using Lemma \ref{lemma:equivalences_strong_continuity_2} (c) to (a).
+The family of operators $\{T(t)\}_{t \geq 0}$ is a semigroup, because it is the point-wise limit of the semigroups $\{T_n(t)\}_{t \geq 0}$.
+We show that it is strongly continuous by using Lemma \ref{lemma:equivalences_strong_continuity_2}.
 Let $p \in \cN$ and $x \in \cD(A)$, then for every $n$:

 As $p(T(t)x - T_n(t)x) \rightarrow 0$, uniformly for $t \leq 1$, we can first choose $n$ large to make the first term on the right hand side small, and then $t$ small, to make the second term on the right hand side small.